Rental Income Tax in Cyprus: A Guide for Real Estate Investors

 3. Special Defence Contribution (SDC)

-Example calculation for a Cyprus tax resident with Non-Dom status, renting out an apartment for €1,500 per month (€18,000 per year):
+Example for a Cyprus tax resident with Non-Dom status renting out an apartment for: €1,500 per month (€18,000 per year)

 Type of Tax Tax Base Rate Amount (€) Notes